 it.”
 This is why the True Church and the world are separate entities: they

-are two opposite ideas that represent opposite kingdoms, and they cannot mix
+are opposite kingdoms, and they cannot mix

 any more than water and oil mix.
+See also: Love; 129g

 (100m) Thy kingdom come